 When it comes to how to go to sleep fast, using a weighted blanket is one of the best tips.
 These blankets weigh between five and 25 pounds and have a calming effect that helps you fall asleep more quickly.

 Adjust your sleep position

 If you’re having trouble falling asleep, consider sleeping in a different position.
 Stomach, back, and side sleeping all have pros and cons—and it could take some experimenting to find the best position for you.

 Get comfortable on your mattress

 Our final advice on how to get to sleep fast: Make sure you have the right mattress!
-The perfect one for depends on a variety of factors, including your sleep position, age, and health conditions.
-Check out Saatva's collection of high-quality mattresses, and take our online mattress quiz, to find your ideal match.
-We give you 180 nights to try our mattresses at home to see if they're right for you.
+The perfect one for you depends on a variety of factors, including your sleep position, age, and health conditions.
+Check out Saatva’s collection of high-quality mattresses, and take our online mattress quiz, to find your ideal match.
+We give you 180 nights to try our mattresses at home to see if they’re right for you.